rpmcruz/microracers/README.md

 This is an old game I developed a long time ago.
 To try it, you need the packages libsdl1.2-dev, libsdl1.2-dev and libsdl-ttf2.0, then just type `make`.

 This is the latest stable 0.2 version.
 There is an unstable 0.3 version that included a track editor, but I never finished that one.
 It is under the "unstable" folder.
+See [this repository](https://gitlab.com/osgames/microracers) if you want to get the full original CVS history.

 ![screenshot](screenshot.jpg)